 When to Expect Your Financial Aid Offer:

-Your DU financial aid offer will include information about estimated costs, the types of aid offered to you, and what you can expect to pay out of pocket for the academic year.
+Your DU financial aid offer will include information about estimated costs, the types of aid offered to you, and estimated net price for the academic year.
 We do not assume students will take classes in the summer, so your initial offer will not include costs or aid for the summer quarter (a separate application for summer aid is available in April each year).

 The estimated cost of attendance listed in your aid offer reflects the typical costs of an undergraduate student attending DU and is broken down by direct and indirect costs.
 Direct costs are charges that are billed by DU, such as tuition, fees, housing, and meals (if you plan to live on campus).
 Indirect costs are estimates for additional items including books, supplies, and personal expenses such as laundry, toiletries, and clothes.
 You are not billed for indirect costs.